By James Eliot, Markets & Finance Editor

 A: Companies often struggle with integration complexity, governance issues, and insufficient testing, all of which can hinder the transition and expose firms to risks.

-Q: What tools are best for managing microservices?
+Q: What are the best tools for building microservices?